-- 20.1.
-Honour based violence (HBV) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
-Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code. - 20.2.
-Honour based violence might be committed against people who; - 20.2.1. become involved with a boyfriend or girlfriend from a different culture or religion; - 20.2.2. want to get out of an arranged marriage; - 20.2.3. want to get out of a forced marriage; - 20.2.4. wear clothes or take part in activities that might not be considered traditional within a particular culture. - 20.3.
-It is a violation of human rights and may be a form of domestic and/or sexual abuse.
-There is no, and cannot be, honour or justification for abusing the human rights of others.
+- 20.1 Honour based abuse (HBA) can be described as a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and/or honour.
+Such violence can occur when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
+So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
+It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
+All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - 20.2 Honour based abuse might be committed against people who; - 20.2.1 become involved with a boyfriend or girlfriend from a different culture or religion; - 20.2.2 want to get out of an arranged marriage; - 20.2.3 want to get out of a forced marriage; - 20.2.4 wear clothes or take part in activities that might not be considered traditional within a particular culture. - 20.2.5 It is a violation of human rights and may be a form of domestic and/or sexual abuse.
+There is not, and cannot be, honour or justification for abusing the human rights of others.

-21. One Chance Rule
+21 One Chance Rule

-- 21.1.
-All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBV.
-Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life. - 21.2.
-Our Lady's Catholic Primary School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+- 21.1 All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBV.
+Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life. - 21.2 Our Lady's Catholic Primary School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.

-22. Private Fostering Arrangements
+22 Private Fostering Arrangements